perun-network/perun-polkadot-demo/README.md

 ## Copyright

 Copyright 2021 PolyCrypt GmbH.
-Copyright 2021 Chair of Applied Cryptography, Technische Universität Darmstadt, Germany.
 All rights reserved.
 Use of the source code is governed by the Apache 2.0 license that can be found in the [LICENSE file](LICENSE).

 Contact us at [info@perun.network](mailto:info@perun.network).